Rent vs Buy: A Competitive Player’s Guide to Modern & Standard Deck Decisions

 • The meta is unstable

-• A Standard rotation is approaching
+• A Banned and Restricted announcement is approaching

 • You don’t want to tie up $1,000+ in cards